Principled type I error rate inflation in two-arm clinical trial designs with external control information borrowing: Two-arm testing

+where the notation $\beta^{\pi}$ is used to refer to the power function of the BD under the joint prior $\pi$.
+When $\theta_T=\theta_C+\delta_0$, let $\alpha^\pi=\beta^{\pi}(\theta_C, \theta_T=\theta_C+\delta_0)$, i.e., the TIE rate at $\delta_0$ of the test incorporating external information.
+Note that, as shown in Web Appendix \ref{sec:regression}, reparameterization to a regression model with a dummy variable for the treatment effect leads to identical inferences.
 As noted in the literature \citep{stall2020}, TIE rate can approach 0 or 1, as $\theta_C \rightarrow -\infty$ or $\theta_C \rightarrow \infty$, respectively.
-Therefore, TIE rate cannot be uniformly controlled under the BD by increasing the test decision threshold $\kappa$ (if $\kappa$ is a fixed value), unless more restrictive assumptions about the mean of the control group $\theta_C$ are made.
-In order to cap TIE rate, we can adopt a Bayesian dynamic borrowing approach, which would however induce an \emph{a priori} unknown upper bound, or make $\kappa$ dependent on the observed data $\bar{y}_C$, as shown in the following section.

-Note that we have concentrated on a hybrid-control design: when informative priors are available for both the control and the treated arm, and the two arms have the same data to prior variance ratio $A_j$, TIE rate is controlled and a uniformly most powerful (UMP) test is obtained.
-Supplementary Section \ref{sec:indpriors} illustrates such a situation.
-Additionally, one may wonder to what extent results are impacted by the parametrization, and in particular the impact of adopting a regression model with a dummy variable for the treatment effect instead.
-In Supplementary Section \ref{sec:regression}, we show that for the hybrid-control situation, all results are invariant to the parametrization.
+Therefore, TIE rate cannot be uniformly controlled under the BD by increasing the test decision threshold $\kappa$ if $\kappa$ is a fixed value, unless more restrictive assumptions about the mean of the control group $\theta_C$ are made.
+In order to cap TIE rate, one can adopt a Bayesian dynamic borrowing approach, which would however induce an \emph{a priori} unknown upper bound, or make $\kappa$ dependent on the observed data $\bar{y}_C$, as shown in the following section.
+Note that we have concentrated on a hybrid-control design: when informative priors are available for both the control and the treated arm, and the two arms have the same data to prior variance ratio $A_j$, TIE rate is controlled (see Web Appendix \ref{sec:indpriors}).